dib-lab/khmer/doc/dev/binary-file-formats.rst

 ------------

-All formats shall have the "magic string" ``OXLI`` as their first bytes, after any external compression/encoding (e.g. gzip encapuslation) is removed.
+All formats shall have the "magic string" ``OXLI`` as their first bytes, after any external compression/encoding (e.g. gzip encapsulation) is removed.
 Note that this makes them incompatible with older versions of Khmer.

 Countgraph